Insights into potential users and messaging for HIV oral self-test kits in Kenya

 Type of assistance

-Mixed: General population and key population: men who have sex with men and female sex workers
+Mixed: General population, men who have sex with men and female sex workers

 Values and preferences